eze-kiel/RSA-encryption/README.md

 This is a school project, developed with my Baptiste Porte.

 ## Compilation
 Be sure to have gmp.h on your device.
-If not, refer to [link](https://gmplib.org/#DOWNLOAD "The official GMP website").
+If not, refer to [The official GMP website](https://gmplib.org/#DOWNLOAD "The official GMP website").
 Once you are ready to go, just enter `make all` to execute the makefile.

 ## How to use it ?